17 Best Female Ukulele Players

 In 2007, a cover song of Lewis produced by folk singer Jonathan Coulton’s “Tom Cruise Crazy” won her Ukulele Video of the Year from Ukulele Hunt.
 It attracted the attention of Coulton, and he invited her to play with him.

-Lewis has since revealed three EPs.
+Lewis has since released three EPs.
 Also, she regularly performs at w00tstock, a music variety show.
 A few of her audible songs are “Our American Cousin,” “Road Trip,” and “Pantsuit Sasquatch.”

 14. Ayano Tsuji